telerik/fiddler-docs/knowledge-base/UIGuide.md

 Filters
 -------

-The [Filters tab][35] enables you to quickly filter out traffic that is not of interest.
+The Filters tab enables you to quickly filter out traffic that is not of interest.

 Timeline
 --------